Skip to main content

 Keep POS mappings accurate

 POS mappings affect how sales reduce ingredient stock.
-Check:
+Check the POS item, recipe or ingredient mapping, portion size, and quantity multiplier.

 Review large adjustments